 The AARP Network of Age-Friendly Communities is an affiliate of the World Health Organization’s Age-Friendly Cities and Communities Program.
 Membership means that your community’s elected leadership has made the commitment to actively work toward making your town, city, or county a great place for people of all ages.

 Creating and maintaining an age-friendly environment is essential for the success of an entire community.
 We are all aging, and it’s necessary to recognize the factors that improve the lives of older populations of today and for generations to come.

 Age-friendly efforts help seniors continue to be valuable and active participants in their community.
 And the good news is, anyone can help make the aging experience better.
 There are so many ways to promote positive aging, from suggesting improvements to your local officials to volunteering or giving to an agency that helps seniors, to simply reflecting on how you view aging.

-Interesting in supporting older adults in Summit and surrounding counties?
+Interesting in supporting older adults in Northeast Ohio?
 Find out how you can help on our Ways to Give page.